Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files even the ones beginning with characters
+script that prints the type of file named